MattN-HB/securityspeciality/README.md

  * AWS API used to AD = STS
  * Temp access to object = presigned url
  * Permission Boundaries = used to limit max permissions for user roles or users
+ * custom ssl needs be in stored in us-east1 cert store

  </details>